ErikBorra/lightbooth/README.md

 * Put the socket in the wall, connect a light to the socket
 * Connect 5v USB adapter to RPI.
 Make sure it has enough Ampere for the number of lights connected to the relay

-Connections of relay (black, red, orange wires with blue tape) and button (black, red, red wires)
+Connections of relay (black, red, orange wires with blue tape) and button (black, red, red wires):

 <img src='/doc/lightbooth_connections_breakout_board.jpg' width='300px'>

 ### Running lightbooth